theolivenbaum/LeanLucene/docs/tutorials/advanced/09-field-collapsing.md

 | `TopScore` (default) | Highest-scoring document per group |
 | `MinScore` | Lowest-scoring document per group |

-## How it works

-Collects all matching documents via `SearchAllMatches`, walks them in score order, reads the collapse field value, and keeps the best per value.
+Collects matching documents during the search pass with a side-collector, reads the collapse field value per match, and keeps the best-scoring document per unique value.
 The final top-N is drawn from the survivors, still ordered by score.

 ## Collapsing vs faceting